fthiagomedeiros/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+SLIs are indicators that garantee we have reached the SLO.
+For instance, in the context of monthly uptime, __the SLO is__ **"the service has an monthly uptime of 99.99%."**.
+It stands for we expect that in the current month, our service will be available 99.99% of the time.
+To confirm that we have reached this objective, we must evaluate the error rates in order to know if the uptime in the last month was the expected.

+The same as said previously, can be used for request response time.
+For instance, __the SLO is__ **"the service has a request response time of 200ms monthly".** It means we expect the request response time (in average) must be 200ms.
+The SLI indicates that we have reached the expected value from SLO.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.